lavaFist/PythonLearning/README.md

 # PythonLearning
 Learnings with python

-This branch is for coding purpose, all items will be sent to staging for review and test before final release to master
+This branch is for coding purpose, all items will be sent for review and test